fusiondirectory/fusiondirectory-orchestrator/README.md

 For example :

-In the case of a task of type mail, the list of related emails will be sent if scheduled is matched.
+*  In case of a task of type "Mail", the list of related emails will be sent if scheduled is matched.
+*  In case of a task of type "Life Cycle", the specialized supann attributes will be updated accordingly.

 ## Get help